shivkumar98/OCP-Java-Examples/src/review_questions/chapter_7/attempt_1/README.md

 <hr>

 ## Question 20
-❓ Which of the following is true when creating your own exception class?
+❓ Which of the following properties of concurrency are true?
+(Choose all that apply)

-A. One or more constructors must be coded. <br>
-B. Only checked exceptions may be created <br>
-C. Only unchecked exception may be created <br>
-D. The `toString()` method must be coded <br>
+A. By itself, concurrency does not guarantee which task will be completed first <br>
+B. Concurrency always improves the performance of an application <br>
+C. Computers with a single processor do not benefit <br>
+D. Applications with many resource-heavy tasks tend to benefit more than concurrency than one with CPU intensive tasks <br>
-E. None of the above <br>
+E. Concurrency tasks do not share the same memory <br>

 ### My answer:
+* A - true
+* B - false
+* C - false
+* D - false
+* E - false
+* **A**
 <hr>